 - Live/ interactive Q&A session following film with filmmakers either in person or via Skype.

-- Follow-up activities and question guide provided for use in classrooms after event.
+- Shooting Beauty curriculum which includes follow-up activities and question guide for use in classrooms before and after event.

 Objectives & Desired Outcomes: